Jeongho-Choi/Jeongho-Choi.github.io/_pages/research.md

 Binici, Simal, <strong>Jeongho Choi</strong>, Sara McLaughlin Mitchell, and Elise Pizzi.
 2025. "[A Text Analysis of News Media Framing of Government Response to the 2023 Türkiye-Syria Earthquake.](https://doi.org/10.1111/1468-5973.70023)" *Journal of Contingencies and Crisis Management* 33. (authors in alphabetical order).

+<strong>Choi, Jeongho</strong>.
+"Evolving Populist Rhetoric: How Public Approval Shapes its Employment."
+Accepted. *Journal of Contemporary European Studies*

 Mitchell, Sara McLaughlin, Elise Pizzi, Carly Millerd and <strong>Jeongho Choi</strong>.
 2024. "[Does Government Response to Natural Disasters Explain Violence?
 The Case of the Sendero Luminoso and Conflict in Peru.](https://doi.org/10.1111/ssqu.13438)" *Social Science Quarterly* 105: 1493-1504.

 Hwang, Jeongnam and **Jeongho Choi**.
 2024. "[Unwelcome Immigrants Knocking on the Door: Demographic Features of Immigrants and Populist Attitudes Rising in South American Countries.](https://doi.org/10.1177/01979183231225941)" *International Migration Review.* (Corresponding)

 ## Manuscripts under Review

-<strong>Choi, Jeongho</strong>.
-"Evolving Populist Rhetoric: How Public Approval Shapes its Employment."
-(R&R)

 **Choi, Jeongho** and Yujin Julia Jung.
 "Does Immigration Fuel Populism?
 The Effect of Immigration on the Rise of Populist Rhetoric."
 (R&R)